Question & Answer #1

 Thanks for sharing your story with us.
 First and foremost, Imitrex (sumatriptan) can cause muscle aches and/or cramps, tiredness, and weakness.
 I recommend you first rule out the drug's possible side-effects.

 Also, I recommend you stop drinking spring water.
-As I write in The Missing Link, which is part of the Osteoporosis Reversal Program, spring water contains inorganic minerals, which are poorly absorbed and can accumulate in the soft tissues and joints, mimicking arthritis symptoms.
+As I write in the Osteoporosis Hydration Protocol, which is part of the Osteoporosis Reversal Program, spring water contains inorganic minerals, which are poorly absorbed and can accumulate in the soft tissues and joints, mimicking arthritis symptoms.

 The issue with excessive bone loss is present in hyperthyroidism, which is an overactive thyroid.
 You have the opposite, and I'm sure you check your thyroid levels often.
 I don't recommend a particular brand of vitamins.
 If you live in the US or Canada, you might want to try the retail discount warehouses such as Costco for bulk discounts.